axibase/atsd/api/meta/misc/portal.md

 Generates a screenshot of the specified [portal](../../../portals/README.md) in PNG format.

+## Permissions

-The user requesting the portal must be granted the `API_DATA_READ` role and corresponding [Portal and Entity](../../../administration/user-authorization.md) permissions.
+The user requesting the portal must be granted the `API_DATA_READ` role and corresponding [Portal](../../../administration/user-authorization.md#portal-permissions) and [Entity](../../../administration/user-authorization.md#entity-permissions) permissions.

+## Web Driver

+The method requires a [web driver](../../../rule-engine/notifications/web-driver.md) to be installed and enabled on the ATSD server.

 ## Request